vittorio88/WAVE300/README.md

 ## Status

-- The code has been up-ported to latest OpenWRT trunk using kernel 4.9 or later
+- The code has been up-ported up to OpenWRT 18.06.5 using kernel 4.9 or later
+- Compilation failed for me on OpenWRT 19.07.0.
-- The code was successfully compiled using Ubuntu 16.04 and Ubuntu 18.04 on WSL (Windows Subsystem for Linux)
+- The code has been successfully compiled using Ubuntu 16.04 and Ubuntu 18.04.03.
 - The compiled kernel module is successfully loaded, and network device initiated.
 - The driver communicates with a custom hostapd that contains mtlk primitives.
 - There is no IP communication, this is likely related to "SOURCE of RX packet not found!" issue.